 24. Easy To Navigate

 If you want fast information about the screen, it is the navigation bar that gives you the clue.
-Keep the left portion for Back, Profile, Menu buttons and the right portion for actions buttons like Add, Edit, Done.
+Keep the left portion for Back, Profile, Menu buttons and the right portion for action buttons like Add, Edit, Done.
 Remember if you want to use any of these system icons, you don’t have to create assets for them.
 Just as the case in Status Bar, the background can be customized to any color and generally as a subtle blur to take care that the text is always readable.
-During the presence of Status Bar, both the backgrounds get mixed together.
+During the presence of the Status Bar, both the backgrounds get mixed together.